sinchanasadashiv1945-crypto/waste-detection-yolo-webapp/README.md

 - Pillow

 ## ⚙️ How It Works
-- User uploads an image through the web interface
+- User uploads an image via web interface OR runs webcam mode from command prompt
+- Flask or OpenCV captures input
-- Flask sends image to YOLO model
+- YOLO model performs real-time object detection
-- Model detects waste objects
-- Output image with bounding boxes is displayed
+- Output is displayed with bounding boxes

 ## 🚀 How to Run

 Install dependencies:
 pip install -r requirements.txt

-Run the application:
+Run Flask application:
 python app.py

 Open in browser:
 http://127.0.0.1:5000/

+## 🎥 Webcam Mode (Command Prompt)
+Run detection using webcam:
+python app.py (or your detection script if enabled)

+Then system accesses webcam and performs real-time detection.

 ## 📸 Output
-Detected waste objects are shown with bounding boxes on the image.
+Detected waste objects are highlighted with bounding boxes in real-time.
-(Added sample screenshots in a screenshots folder)

 ## 🔮 Future Improvements
 - Improve dataset with more waste categories
-- Enable real-time camera detection
+- Optimize real-time webcam performance
 - Deploy on cloud platform
 - Improve UI design